softwarepub/hermes/README.md

-# workflow
+# hermes

-Implementation of the HERMES workflow
+Implementation of the HERMES workflow.